Board of Directors

 Véronique Guillot-Pelpel is judge at the Paris Commercial Court and Board member of the Nexans Foundation created in March 2013.
 Previously she held the position of Director of Human Resources and Communications for Nexans between 2006 and 2008 and had previously held the position of Communication Director for the Group between 2000 and 2006.
 Mrs Guillot-Pelpel was a member of Nexans' Executive Committee from October 2001 until she left the Group in 2008.

-Philippe Joubert is Executive Chairman of the Global Electricity Initiative (GEI) (at the World Energy Council), Senior Advisor Power and Climate to the World Business Council for Sustainable Development (WBCSD ) and Chairman of HRH The Prince of Wales’s European Union Corporate Leaders Group on Climate Change.
-He is a member of the Advisory Board of A4S (Accounting for Sustainability) and of the Cambridge Institute for Sustainability Leadership (CISL) of Cambridge University.
+Philippe Joubert is Executive Chairman of the Global Electricity Initiative (GEI) (at the World Energy Council), Senior Advisor Power and Climate to the World Business Council for Sustainable Development (WBCSD) and Chairman of HRH The Prince of Wales’s Corporate Leaders Group on Climate Change.
+He is a member of the Advisory Board of A4S (Accounting for Sustainability) and is a lecturer at the Cambridge Institute for Sustainability Leadership (CISL) of Cambridge University.
 From 2011 to 2012, Mr. Joubert was Deputy CEO of the Alstom group in charge of strategy and development.
 He was a member of the Alstom Executive Committee between 2000 and 2012, President of Alstom Transmission and Distribution Sector from 2000 to 2004, and from 2004 to 2011 President of Alstom Power Sector.
 He previously occupied various management positions within the Alstom group beginning in 1986.
+He has been the permanent representative of The Green Option on the Board of Directors of renewable energy producer Voltalia since June 2014 and a director of ENEO Cameroun S.A. since December 2014.